IgniteUI/igniteui-documentation/topics/04_Data-Sources/OLAP/01_Flat/~igOlapFlatDataSource.md

 - [Defining Metadata (igOlapFlatDataSource)](igOlapFlatDataSource-Defining-Metadata.html): This topic explains how to define metadata for the data used with `igOlapFlatDataSource` so that flat data can be presented in multidimensional (OLAP) form.

-- [jQuery and ASP.NET MVC Helper API Links (igOlapFlatDataSource)](igOlapFlatDataSource-API-Links.html): This topic provides links to the jQuery and ASP.NET MVC API documentation for the `igOlapFlatDataSource` component.
+- [jQuery and MVC API Links (igOlapFlatDataSource)](igOlapFlatDataSource-API-Links.html): This topic provides links to the jQuery and ASP.NET MVC API documentation for the `igOlapFlatDataSource` component.